Code-Institute-Submissions/Pimmz-Project-3/README.md

 ![screenshot](documentation/direction.png)

-- **One loop for all input to check for vaildity & Lowercase converter**
+- **One loop for all inputs to check for vaildity & Lowercase converter**

-    - A lowercase converter was added to ensure that if the user did put upppercase in the input field it would not effect the game play and ruin the usr experience
+    - A lowercase converter was added to ensure that if the user did put upppercase in the input field it would not effect the game play and ruin the user experience.
+Plus a invalid message was also attached should they enter a wrong word.

 ![screenshot](documentation/function.png)